a large building Belfast

 The Ibis Hotel Belfast.
 Photo: Ibis Belfast City Centre Facebook.

-Belfast Ibis Hotel Wins Award for Best Budget Hotel
+Belfast Ibis Hotel Wins Award for Best Budget Accommodation

 The Belfast Ibis City Centre Hotel, part of the worldwide economy hotel chain, was named “Best Budget Hotel in Ireland” in the Irish Hotel Awards 2021 competition for the second year in a row.